CodingItWrong/user-modifiable-software/hypercard/impact.md

 (BAPH 1:02:24)

-After demonstrating a stack that visually demonstrated features of the VersiCAD program:
+After showing a stack that visually demonstrated features of the VersiCAD program:

 > [VersiCAD] is a rather full-featured CAD program for Macintosh; it has a lot of features to be taught.
 And so they use a stack that teaches…just by moving over different things it's calling up different card-specific fields.
 The script for these is just saying 'show or hide card field so-and-so'; very simple to do, and yet you can have in this an expression of all the different tools and features in this program in a way that people can kind of get at them, and pull out those parts that they want at once.
 They also find this same stack to be a good advertisement for their program, because they can give away this stack, and you can explore the features of this program before you buy it, instead of afterwards.